bhumit/bhumit.github.io/_posts/2015-03-29-mining-git-history.md

 Although, I think this model is only theoretically effective, due to accidental and essential complexity [[7]].
 It is still a straight-forward method to do the evaluation job which inversely helps refining the architecture design.

+The little script below which was written in Java shows how the **\\(freq\\)** was produced.
+The input to the script is a *csv* file containing all commit hashes of the particular project of version control system.
+You can get all the commit hashes from the git repository using the command `git log -n 1 --pretty=format:"%H" > commit-hashes.txt`.
 ```java
 import java.io.*;
 import java.util.ArrayList;